 Issues to look for during a roof inspection

 The easiest things to look for are signs of wind damage.
+High winds will most likely cause the same damage to both sides of the roof.
 This can take the form of lifting or folding shingles.
-High winds will most likely cause the same damage to both sides of the roof.
 Additionally, project managers will check for missing granules, which can be caused by hail.

-During a roof inspection, it’s important to look into the attic.
+During a roof inspection, it’s essential to look into the attic.
 If there’s an ice dam, it could be due to poor insulation.
 This can lead to excessive wear and tear on your roof.
 Additionally, poor insulation can cause ice dams, which form when the snow melts on your roof and runs down.
 The contractor you hire should include details like this in their estimates.

 Cost of a roof inspection

 Homeowners should have their roofs inspected regularly, even if they don’t think there’s any damage.
 Storms can cause wear and tear that’s not always immediately visible, and regular inspections can help identify problems early on before they become more serious.
 Minimizing damage is always preferable to dealing with extensive repairs.
 So, if you’re not sure when your roof was inspected last, it’s better to be safe than sorry and schedule a check-up.

 Roof inspections can help you protect your property and your wallet.
 Your insurance company will probably order one of these inspections on your behalf.
 If they do, they may not require you to pay for it.
 But if you initiate the inspection, you will be responsible for paying the cost.